-The Biodiversity Assessment Method (BAM) was established by OEH as a standard method to implement the aims of the BOS and to address the loss of biodiversity and threatened species.
+The Biodiversity Assessment Method (BAM) was established by the former NSW Office of Environment and Heritage (OEH) as a standard method to implement the aims of the BOS and to address the loss of biodiversity and threatened species.
 The scheme creates a market framework for the conservation of biodiversity values and the offsetting of development impacts.
 It also provides the mechanisms to offset impacts of development, clearing or biodiversity certification such that there is no loss of biodiversity values.
 The BAM replaces and updates the former NSW BioBanking scheme and BioBanking Assessment Methodology (BBAM).